xiaoyang-sde/knowledge-base/docs/derivative/02-futures-markets.md

 ### Settlement

 - Initial margin: The amount that must be deposited at the time the contract is entered into.
-- Maintaince margin: f the balance in the margin account falls below the maintenance margin, the trader receives a margin call and is expected to top up the margin account to the initial margin level within a short period of time.
+- Maintained margin: f the balance in the margin account falls below the maintenance margin, the trader receives a margin call and is expected to top up the margin account to the initial margin level within a short period of time.
 - Settlement: At the end of each trading day, the margin account is adjusted to reflect the trader's gain or loss.

 ### Clearing House